HR-CMGT/MGDD-unity/snippets.md

 }
 ```

+### Sorting layers
+The scene hierarchy does not represent layers.
+To decide what objects are drawn above or below other objects, we can use the Z depth of their containers.
+A large Z value means the object is further away from the camera.
+Because our game is 2D, there is no visual effect for having a larger Z value.

+You could also use `sorting layers` of a 2D sprite to decide which objects are drawn first.
+Click the **Sprite Renderer > Sorting Layer** and add a new layer.
+This screen allows you to decide the visual order of your objects.

 ### World and camera space
 Gameobjects live in a `world space`.
 The center of this world is 0,0 and the world reaches out in all directions infinitely.